 There are different VPNs in the market that you can use.
-Some of them include standalone VPNs, browser extensions, router VPN, and corporate VPN.
+Some of them include standalone VPNs, browser extensions, router VPNs, and corporate VPNs.
 Standalones are software that can be installed on PCs or smartphones.
 The application creates an encrypted connection to the private network that you can then use.
-Corporate VPN is an organization oriented for its employees who work remotely.
+Corporate VPN is an organization oriented toward its employees who work remotely.
 Since it is customized, it requires heavy IT resources and personal development.
 Router VPNs are mostly implemented in homes and entail installing a VPN on your router.

 Different Types of VPNs